Stranger than fiction Symposium

 Brian Fuata is a Samoan artist born in Aotearoa and based in Sydney, Australia.
 Broadly informed by lived experience and social discourse, together with tradition and customary knowledge, Brian Fuata’s work incorporates a diverse array of performance and communication modalities, including spoken word, concrete poetry, authentic movement (dance), correspondence, clowning, glossolalia (speaking-in-tongues), and sound art.
 In many works, he inhabits the role of trickster; engaging humour in his blurring of lines, between autobiography and fiction, audience and performer, art and the everyday.
 His prodigious and enigmatic output speaking, contemporaneously, of the body, place, self, and other.

-Andrea Illés is a performance artist whose auto portraits explore the relational chasm between self and other.
-Merging dance, text, sound, and video, her enquiry emerges from the agony and euphoria she feels being perceived.
-Often working with states of overwhelm, Andrea is interested in the possibilities found in intense experience.
-Andrea was an artist in residence in the West Space Studio from February to August 2024.
+Andrea Illés is a Naarm/Melbourne based new media and performance artist whose auto portraits explore the relational chasm between self and other.
+Merging dance, text, sound, and video, her enquiry emerges from the agony and bliss she feels being perceived and, often working with states of overwhelm, Andrea is interested in the possibilities found when bodies fail.

 Rosie Isaac is a visual artist and writer in Naarm/Melbourne.
 Interested in art-making that imagines different material and social futures, Rosie's research-based practice focuses on language as it is experienced in the body while reading, in relationships, and via social institutions.
 Rosie has recently presented across the Australian Centre for Contemporary Art, Liquid Architecture, Next Wave, Gertrude Contemporary and Adelaide Contemporary Experimental.

-Joanna Kitto has been Director of West Space since late 2022.
-Joanna is focused on refining her inclusive, personable and receptive approach to the presentation of contemporary art.
-She has held curatorial and leadership positions across arts organisations in Naarm/Melbourne and Tarntanya/Adelaide.
+Joanna Kitto is an arts worker focused on refining her inclusive, personable and receptive approach to the presentation of contemporary art.
+She is currently the Director of West Space.
 In 2014, Joanna co-founded fine print, an independent platform cultivating experimental and critical discourse online and in public spaces.

 Basim Magdy is an artist from Assiut, Egypt, living in Basel, Switzerland whose work uses fictitious pasts and dystopic futures to critique the present.
 He has shown across M HKA Museum of Contemporary Art, Antwerp, Belgium; MAAT Museum of Art, Architecture and Technology, Lisbon; La Kunsthalle Mulhouse, France; Museum of Contemporary Art, Chicago; MAXXI National Museum of the 21st Century Arts, Rome; Jeu de Paume, Paris; CAPC Museum of Contemporary Art, Bordeaux; Deutsche Bank KunstHalle, Berlin; South London Gallery, London; Art in General, New York; State of Concept, Athens; and University Galleries of Illinois State University, USA.